How to Use Emojis and Symbols in Email Subject Lines

 You should always avoid using emojis that don’t make any sense.
 And when I say sense, it means contextual sense.

-You will not achieve your outcome If the emojis you are using in your email subject lines are not aligned with the content, you have inside your email.
-The purpose of emoji is to add some value to the email, not to take something away from it.
+You will not achieve your outcome if the emojis you use in your email subject lines are not aligned with the content inside your email.
+The purpose of emojis is to add some value to the email, not to take something away from it.

 Don’t use Emojis That Have Multiple Meanings

-Before using an emoji in your email context, make sure it does not have multiple meanings or can not be used in multiple social contexts.
-You can search it and see how it’s being used in society and culture.
+Before using an emoji in your email context, make sure it does not have multiple meanings or can not be used in various social contexts.
+You can search for it and see how it’s used in society and culture.

-For example, Twitter is a great place to find out how an emoji is being used by people in a society.
+For example, Twitter is a great place to find out how people are using an emoji.

 Avoid Using New and Niche Emojis

 New and initial emojis take time to establish and get approved by different platforms.
-Not every platform and every operating system are going to accept all those new emojis right out of the gate.
+Not every platform and every operating system will accept all those new emojis right out of the gate.
 And new emojis sometimes also render differently on different platforms, as mentioned earlier.

 For these reasons, you should avoid using new emojis and instead give them some time to marinate and go through all the different systems.

 Only Use the Yellow Skin Tone Unless You Want Something Different